ssc-dsai/Business_Requests_Parsing/README.md

 ## Overview
 This repository contains the tool to parse business requirements document and agreement aprovals under a directory of business requests.
 The tool is essentially a pipeline that processes data inside PDFs and Excel Files, applys embeddings, and stores them in a Qdrant Databse.
-The business requirements document pipeline also generate a summary for each business request and store them in a seperate vector database.
+The business requirements document pipeline also generates a summary for each business request and stores them in a seperate vector database.

 ## Installing Dependencies (Developed Under Python 3.11.4)
    ```